 When you hear the word “scone” do you think of a fancy British tea-time spread?
 Or do you think of the sugar-dusted pastries in the Starbucks display case that you might be tempted to grab to go along with your morning coffee?

 Authentic British scones aren’t eaten for breakfast.
-Rather, they are served with tea as a light snack during “cream tea” (not to be confused with “afternoon tea”, which includes more savory nibbles to hold you over between lunch and dinner).
+Rather, they are served with tea as a light snack for “cream tea” in the mid-morning or with afternoon tea.
+(Not to be confused with “high tea,” which includes more savory nibbles.)

 Is A Scone A Biscuit?